Smithographic presents a selection of logo grids, and logo construction design diagrams for various client projects.

-The Logo Smith presents some logo grids, and design diagrams, that show aspects of the construction & development of certain logo designs from my logo portfolio, in this case for:
+These will show aspects of the design, construction and development of certain logo designs from my logo portfolio.

 Some of the logo grids are inherently complex and/or detailed, whilst some are pretty simple.